Main menu

 2.0.2.1.
 Equipment must be equipped with means of protection ensuring that sources of ignition do not become active during normal operation, even under more severe operating conditions, in particular those arising from rough handling and changing environmental conditions.

-The equipment is intended to be de-
+The equipment is intended to be de-energized in the event of an explosive atmosphere.

 2.0.2.3.
 The requirements regarding explosion hazards arising from dust applicable to category M 1 must be applied.